 For Graham Cracker Crust *(see notes for chocolate cookie crust)

 - Combine the graham cracker crumbs, sugar, and melted butter in a mixing bowl, and stir until well combined.
-Press the mixture into the bottom and up the sides of a 9-inch pie dish.
-Use the flat bottom of a glass or measuring cup to press the crust to make it tight and compressed (use your fingers to press the sides).
+Press the mixture using medium-firm pressure into the bottom and up the sides of a 9-inch pie dish until there are no loose crumbs.
+Use the flat bottom of a glass or measuring cup to smooth the crust making sure not to make it too tight and compressed or you'll have a hard crust.